Before Arriving at UCSB

 There are two language examinations required for students whose first language is not English: English Language Placement Exam (ELPE) and Teaching Assistant Language Evaluation.

 All incoming graduate students whose first language is not English must take the English Language Placement Examination (ELPE) at the beginning of their first quarter of enrollment.

 About the Exam

 This required exam is conducted by faculty of the English for Multilingual Students (EMS) Program.
 The ELPE includes both a written and an oral examination.
 After the writing exam, students make individual appointments through the EMS Program to take the oral exam on a different day.
 The results of the ELPE are communicated to each department by the EMS Program.

 As a result of the student's performance on the ELPE, the student will either (1) be placed in an EMS course or (2) be exempted from EMS courses.
 Students are advised to complete the EMS course progression within three quarters.

 Exam Dates and Times

 - Nonnative speakers of English who completed the entirety of their undergraduate degree at an institution where the medium of instruction was English-only.
-The language of instruction must be listed on the official transcripts.
+The language of instruction must be verified by the Graduate Division, as described below.